kamir/ktxinsights/paper-1/ktxinsights_paper.md

 *   **Local Mode:** The `ktx-aggregate` service reads events directly from a file.
 This is useful for testing the core logic of the aggregator and for generating reports without the need for a running Kafka cluster.
 *   **Kafka Mode:** The `ktx-replay` service reads events from a file and produces them to a Kafka cluster.
 The `ktx-aggregate` service then consumes these events from Kafka.
 This mode provides a more realistic test of the entire system, including the performance overhead of the Kafka cluster itself.

+## Appendix D: Architectural Considerations and Limitations

+While the paper positions `ktxinsights` as a "lightweight toolkit," it is important to acknowledge the architectural trade-offs and operational complexity inherent in its stateful, centralized design.

+### Stateful Aggregator as a Bottleneck

+The `TransactionAggregator` is a stateful component that must process every relevant event to maintain its in-memory state machine for all in-flight transactions.
+This design presents a potential performance bottleneck and a single point of failure.
+The current implementation does not address high availability or horizontal scalability.
+For a production system handling millions of concurrent transactions, this component would need to be re-architected, for example, by sharding the processing based on `transactional.id` and using a distributed, persistent state store (e.g., Kafka Streams, Flink, or a key-value database) instead of in-memory dictionaries.

+### Memory Footprint

+In a system with many long-running transactions, the memory required to hold the state for all "Open" or "TentativelyClosed" transactions could become substantial.
+The current design offers no mechanism for managing this memory footprint and does not persist its state, meaning a restart of the aggregator will lose all visibility into in-flight transactions until they emit new events.
+A production-ready version would require state persistence and a strategy for managing the lifecycle of old, unresolved transaction states.

+### Polling the Coordinator

+The `CoordinatorCollector` relies on polling the Admin API.
+While the implementation includes backoff, jitter, and filtering to minimize impact, polling is inherently less efficient than a push-based or event-driven mechanism.
+On a large, multi-tenant Kafka cluster with thousands of unique `transactional.id`s, this could still introduce non-trivial load on the brokers and result in stale data between polling intervals.
+A more advanced solution might involve leveraging broker-level metrics or logs if they were to become available in future Kafka versions.